edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

             Don't forget to restart the Nessus service after the change.
             See the [Nessus Settings documentation](https://docs.tenable.com/nessus/Content/SettingsAdvanced.htm#User_Interface) for more details.
             ![Tenable Nessus Settings interface](/images/v7/security/asm-tenable-nessus-settings.png)
-        4.  if you use a self-signed certificate, uncheck the **Verify Cert** option to disable certificate verification but keep in mind that this is not recommended for production environments.
+        4. If you use a self-signed certificate, uncheck the **Verify Cert** option to disable certificate verification but keep in mind that this is not recommended for production environments.
         5. In the **Access Key** option, paste your Nessus access key.
 You can generate a new pair of access and secret keys in the Nessus web interface under `My Account` -> `API Keys` -> `Generate`.
             See the [Nessus documentation](https://docs.tenable.com/nessus/Content/GenerateAnAPIKey.htm) for more details.
             ![Tenable Nessus Api Keys interface](/images/v7/security/asm-tenable-nessus-api-keys.png)